dakhnod/Fossil-HR-SDK/DOCUMENTATION.md

 check if a timer is expired based on a `timer_expired`-event.

 ### move hands
+the response abstraction layer can be used for this.
+Just call `response = wrap_response(response)`, on the response object, then you can use `response.move_hands(angle_hour, angle_minute, relative)`.
-to move the watch hands the reponse object passed to `handler` needs to be used.
+Also, to move the watch hands the reponse object passed to `handler` needs to be used.
 ```
 response.move = {
     'h': angle,